kubernetes-sigs/gateway-api/docs-src/concepts.md

  `httpRoute.spec.hosts[x].rules[x].match` .
 The match can be based on the request path and/or header.
  7. Lastly, the request is forwarded to an object within the cluster.

+### TLS Configuration

+TLS configuration is tied to Gateway listeners.
+Although adding the option to configure TLS on other resources was considered, ultimately TLS configuration on Gateway listeners was deemed sufficient for the following reasons:

+* In most cases, users that are configuring TLS will naturally also have access to Gateways.
+* In other cases, TLS config could be implemented with a controller watching Routes and adding generated certs to corresponding Gateways.
+* This does not solve the use case for users wanting to provide their own certs for Routes while not having access to a Gateway resource.
+This seems like it would be a rare edge case and is not worth supporting at this point.
+The security model outlined a potential approach to enable this in the future, but there does not seem to be a sufficient reason to work towards that now.

 ### Design considerations

 There are some general design guidelines used throughout this API.